gpaquis/SONiC_Ansible_ConfigBckp_FwUpdate/README.md

 - Ansible

 ## 🏁 Usage and Configuration
-Run the playbook with teh ansible-playbook command
+Run the playbook with the ansible-playbook command